 4. Open a business bank account

-Keeping business transactions separate from personal transactions is critical to having good books and records for your business.
-If you have an LLC, entity taxed as an S-Corp or a C-Corp you want your business to own the accounts.
+It's expected to keep business transactions separate from personal transactions.
+This is critical to having good books and records for your business.
+Click the picture to read the blog.

 5. Business Deductions

 It can be challenging to know what expenses can count as business deductions.
-Here are three resources. to help:
+See the resources below.

 6. Choose an accounting method